Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 3. The judgment debtor had no knowledge of the

-insurance company's failure prior to the motor vehicle accident;
+insurance company's failure prior to the motor vehicle crash;

 4. Within 30 days after learning of the insurance

-company's failure the judgment debtor secured another liability policy or bond meeting the requirements of this Article relating to future occurrences or accidents;
+company's failure the judgment debtor secured another liability policy or bond meeting the requirements of this Article relating to future occurrences or crashes;

 5. The insurance company which issued the motor

-vehicle liability policy or bond that covered the judgment debtor at the time of the motor vehicle accident is unable to satisfy the judgment in the amounts specified in Section 7-311;
+vehicle liability policy or bond that covered the judgment debtor at the time of the motor vehicle crash is unable to satisfy the judgment in the amounts specified in Section 7-311;

 6. The judgment debtor presents to the Secretary of